Chapter 2. Installing Red Hat Enterprise Linux Virtual Machines

 2.1.
 Creating a virtual machine

 When creating a new virtual machine, you specify its settings.
-You can edit some of these settings later, including the chipset and BIOS type, but you cannot switch between chipsets after installing an operating system.
-For more information, see UEFI and the Q35 chipset in the Administration Guide.
+You can edit some of these settings later, including the chipset and BIOS type.
+For more information, see UEFI and the Q35 chipset in the Administration Guide. .Prerequisites

-- Click New Virtual Machine window. .
-This opens the
+- Click New.
+This opens the New Virtual Machine window.

 - Enter a Name for the virtual machine.

-Add storage to the virtual machine.
-Attach or Create a virtual disk under Instance Images.
+Add storage to the virtual machine: under Instance Images, click Attach or Create to select or create a virtual disk .

 - Connect the virtual machine to the network.
 Add a network interface by selecting a vNIC profile from the nic1 drop-down list at the bottom of the General tab.